 4. Eczema

-Unlike the rashes discussed above, eczema is a chronic problem.
+Unlike the common skin rashes discussed above, eczema is a chronic problem.
 Also called atopic dermatitis, eczema is a genetic disorder that makes your skin especially susceptible to irritation and inflammation.
 Eczema tends to flare periodically, but the symptoms can usually be controlled.

 Symptoms